This course may be taken prior to or during the same term.

 - The receipt and evaluation of transfer credits is the responsibility of the Office of Undergraduate Admissions.
 In addition, the Office of Undergraduate Admissions evaluates General Education, Gordon Rule, and multicultural course requirements necessary for graduation.
 The department chairperson for the program to which an applicant applies has ultimate authority in determining which courses are applicable to award the requirements for that degree at UWF.
 Appeals for reconsideration of transfer credit evaluations must be directed to the Office of Undergraduate Admissions.
 In many instances, exact course equivalents are determined after consultation with the departments.

-- UWF will only accept transfer credits from those institutions that were accredited by a regional or national accrediting agency recognized by the United States Department of Education at the time the credits were earned.
+- UWF will only accept transfer credits from those institutions that are accredited by a regional accrediting agency recognized by the United States Department of Education at the time the credits were earned.
 Credits from a nationally accrediting agency will only be considered if the institution participates in Florida’s Statewide Course numbering system (“SCNS”) and which bear the same SCNS course prefix and last three digits as a UWF course.
 For applicability to a specific degree program, departments may specify that transfer credits must be earned at an institution accredited by a specific accrediting agency.